Academic - Design Academic - Engineering Academic - LAS Media Production Music & Performing Arts Special Interest Programming

 Description of Regular Meetings/Activities

-General Meetings - Join us for our weekly meetings every Monday night from 7:00-8:00.
-General meetings will be held both in the new Student innovation center room 2221 and online simultaneously through our discord.
-Our general meetings are just that: general.
+Join us for our weekly meetings!
+Our Fall 2025 meetings will be held and recorded in person at Carver 0268 starting at 6 PM.
 We discuss important topics that apply to game development, as well as provide opportunities for members to present their current projects.
 Our goal with these meetings is to make them simple and engaging so that new members can jump in at any point.
 Members often socialize after the meetings.
-Workshops - Join us for our weekly workshops every week.
-Experienced members lead hands-on tutorials on a variety of topics that cover all aspects of game development.
-Workshops are often focused on the Unity Engine, since Unity is free and easy to collaborate with.
+Additionally, many of our meetings feature activities and workshops in order to help build skills surrounding game development.
+Our workshops feature experienced members leading hands-on tutorials on a variety of topics that cover all aspects of game development.
+Workshops are often based around the Unity Engine, since Unity is free and easy to collaborate with.
 Members are expected to bring their own devices to work on with any necessary software already installed.
-There are always multiple experienced members who can help.
+There are always multiple experienced members who can help, and we always post our meetings on our YouTube channel if you ever miss a meeting or want to revisit something we've discussed.

 Description of Special Events

-Social Nights - Social nights are held periodically throughout the year.
+Social Nights - Social nights are held once a month throughout the year, typically toward the end of the month.
 Members are free to bring their own video games, board games, and setups.
 This is a great opportunity to make some friends within the club and have fun playing some video games.
+These are typically on Friday nights.